 3. The Core: Set up your email types

 Now that everything is in place, it’s time to build your email marketing strategy.
-Here’s where your email marketing platform will help you create and automate it.
+Here’s where your email marketing platform will help you create, automate, and track email marketing metrics.

 There are various email types to use and drive customer engagement, but it’s up to you to determine which ones work best for your business.